 The town of Bolgheri is a charming medieval village with a red brick castle that has been owned by the noble Gherardesca family since the 1200s.
 The first thing that strikes any visitor driving up to the ancient gates of Bolgheri is its famous Viale dei Cipressi, or Cypress Avenue, a straight 5 km long road from the coast lined with tall, majestic cypresses that leads straight to the Castle of Bolgheri.

-Along this impressive 5km Viale dei Cipressi the consortium of Bolgheri and Bolgheri Sassicaia DOC recently (4.09.2021) hosted an international soiree ‘Bolgheri DiVino’, dedicated to its wines, inviting some 1000 guests to a seated 4 course dinner at a table 1km long, in which 7.500 bottles were poured by 136 sommeliers into 3.500 glasses.
+Along this impressive 5 km Viale dei Cipressi the consortium of Bolgheri and Bolgheri Sassicaia DOC recently (4.09.2021) hosted an international soiree ‘Bolgheri DiVino’, dedicated to its wines, inviting some 1000 guests to a seated four-course dinner at a table 1km long, in which 7.500 bottles were poured by 136 sommeliers into 3.500 glasses.

-If you feel like venturing further down the Tuscan coast, drive 50km south of Bolgheri down the coast to Piombino, which is not worth stopping in or exploring, but from here you can take the ferry over to the island of Elba where Napoleon was exiled to in the 19th century.
+If you feel like venturing further down the Tuscan coast, drive 50 km south of Bolgheri down the coast to Piombino, from here you can take the ferry over to the island of Elba where Napoleon was exiled to in the 19th century.
 The ferry departs several times a day and is an hour’s cruise away.

-Two Elban wineries to visit are the more traditional producer Antonio Arrighi, native of Elba and the more modern Tenuta delle Ripalte, the project of a masterful winemaker Piermario Meletti Cavallari who used to be the owner of Grattamacco in Bolgheri.
-The estates differ greatly but perfect examples of the potential of Elban wines.
+Two Elban wineries to visit are the more traditional producer Antonio Arrighi, native of Elba and the more modern Tenuta delle Ripalte, the project of master winemaker, Piermario Meletti Cavallari, who used to be the owner of Grattamacco in Bolgheri.
+The estates differ greatly but are perfect examples of the potential of Elban wines.